verloop/ios-sdk/README.md

 ```

-- User Parameters: To set user parameters such as username, email and phone number.
+- UserName, UserEmail and UserPhone: To set user parameters such as username, email and phone number.

 ```